-Relevance, rationale and impact of the project (maximum 40 points) The relevance of the project to the objectives of the European Solidarity Corps; The degree to which the project takes into account the European Solidarity Corps principles and values in particular solidarity; The extent to which the project provides European added value; The extent to which the project will address well defined and important societal needs; The relevance of the project to the needs of individual participants, communities and target group (if any); The extent to which the project addresses young people with fewer opportunities; The potential impact of the project on participants, incl. their personal, entrepreneurship skills and social involvement; The potential impact on communities.
-Quality of the project design (maximum 40 points) The consistency between project objectives and activities proposed; The extent to which the composition of the group permits to reach the project objectives; The clarity, completeness and quality of all the phases of the project (preparation, implementation and dissemination); The balanced involvement of the participants of the group at the various phases of the project; The demonstration of the reflection on the learning process of the project.
+Relevance, rationale and impact of the project (maximum 40 The relevance of the project to the objectives of the European Solidarity Corps; The degree to which the project takes into account the European Solidarity Corps principles and values in particular solidarity; The extent to which the project provides European added value; The extent to which the project will address well defined and important societal needs; The relevance of the project to the needs of individual participants, communities and target group (if any); points) The potential impact of the project on participants, incl. their personal, entrepreneurship skills and social involvement; The potential impact on communities.
+Quality of the project design (maximum 40 points) The consistency between project objectives and activities proposed; The extent to which the composition of the group permits to reach the project objectives; The clarity, completeness and quality of all the phases of the project (preparation, implementation and dissemination); The balanced involvement of the participants of the group at the various phases of the project; The extent to which learning process in the project is reflected upon (planned, thought through).
 Quality of project management (maximum 20 points) The quality of the practical arrangements and management modalities; The quality of cooperation and communication between the participants of the group; The measures for evaluating the outcomes of the project; The appropriateness and quality of measures aimed at disseminating the outcomes of the project and making it visible.